-MSU-Northern policies related to alcohol (http://www.msun.edu/admin/policies/1000/1003-1.aspx) and drugs (http://www.msun.edu/admin/policies/1000/1003-2.aspx) promote a healthy campus environment.
+MSU-Northern policies related to alcohol and drugs promote a healthy campus environment.
 The policies conform to the requirements of the Drug Free Schools and Communities Act, [20.
 U.S.C.
 1145g, (34 CFR Part 86)] and the Montana Board of Regents Policy 503.1, Alcoholic Beverages (https://mus.edu/borpol/bor500/503-1.pdf).